Endo Diet - Quick start guide

-Following an anti-inflammatory diet has many health benefits and can help reduce the symptoms of endometriosis.
+Following an anti-inflammatory diet has many health benefits for your general health and can also help reduce the symptoms of endometriosis.
 An anti-inflammatory diet can help reduce bloating, reduce endo-belly as well as reduce pain.
+It will also help stabilise your blood sugars so that you are not getting those awful energy swings.

 'Before I changed my diet, life was one long round of pain meds, continuously going to the doctor with pretty regular trips to ER because of the intense pain.
 Well that's all in the past now and I can only say again, thank you so much.' - Cheryl, Arizon